 Negative Default Positions: being overly-reactive or overly-passive.
 These are learned coping mechanisms that attempt to protect us from perceived onslaughts to our emotional well-being.

 Protective Mechanisms: defending ourselves or our positions no matter what; lashing out at what we perceive as criticisms.
 These are attempts to shield us from hurt or feeling disempowered.

 Fear of Success: caused by low-self esteem or unhealthy views of success.
 These can cause us to undermine our efforts and successes.

 Neediness: causes us to be emotionally demanding often overstepping healthy boundaries with others.
 This causes them to pull away either emotionally, or avoid us.

 This article/blog post is an expansion of concepts in my book,Your Journey to Peace, Bridging the Gap Between Religion, Spirituality, Psychology, and Science.
 “Book Synopsis” is found here

 I have also posted 3 worksheets from the book that are based on this article, found at: http://yourjourneytopeace.com/3-worksheets-forgiveness-making-small-shifts-judgment-of-self-others/.

-You can share this article with others using the © message below.
-When sharing through Facebook (link is below), the message automatically copies.
+You can share this article as long as you include the full copyright message below.
+If you share through Facebook (a link is below), the message will automatically copy.

 Below is a little peak at other concepts in the book: